Notes for Prime Minister Harold Wilson relating to the inquiry on the collapse of the Ronan Point tower block, October 1968 (AT 54/54)

 5. For the future there are recommendations for securing that new tall blocks of flats should be designed so as not to be susceptible to progressive collapse.
 These include proposals for strengthening the requirements of the building regulations, for which I am responsible, and for new and improved codes of building practice, which are the immediate concern of the British Standards Institution, but which are, in effect, incorporated in the Building Regulations as acceptable building practice.

 8. The report brings out that those concerned with system built high flats had not applied their minds to the hazards of progressive collapse following an accident of the kind which occurred at Ronan Point.
 It contains mild criticism of the architectural and structural engineering professions for failure to consider this risk and points out that the Ministry’s industrialised house building drive was launched in circumstances in which there had not been adequate examination by structural engineers of this form of building (paragraph 183).
-It also makes clear that the building regulations and codes of practice were inadequate or out of date in certain respects.
+It also makes clear that the building regulations and codes of practice were inadequate or out of date in certain respects (paragraphs 209 to 217).